preaudc/tech-articles/SparkGoodPractices.md

 # Spark - good practices: some common caveats and solutions

+Spark is a wonderful data engineering tool to process your data, whether in batches or real-time streaming.

+However it is also a complex tool which takes time knowing well.

+Here are below some common mistakes - and their solutions - and also some useful tips for making your work with Spark easier.

 ## never collect a Dataset

 Never collect - quoted from the scaladoc: